Common Dance Injuries and Prevention Tips

 Dance may look effortless, but it requires a lot of strength, flexibility and stamina.
 It also comes with a high risk of injuries.
 Whether you are a dancer, the parent of a dancer or a dance teacher, you should be aware of the most common dance injuries and learn how to avoid them.

-Three Johns Hopkins experts, sports medicine specialist Raj Deu, M.D., and performing arts physical therapists Andrea Lasner and Amanda Greene, have valuable information to share about dance injury treatments and prevention tips.
+Johns Hopkins performing arts physical therapists Andrea Lasner and Amanda Greene share valuable information about dance injury treatments and prevention tips.
 Lasner and Greene, both dancers, have turned their love for the art into a means of helping injured dancers.

 What are some common dance injuries?